Entanglement wedge cross section inequalities in AdS/BCFT: The general setup

 \subsection{$E_W$ in AdS/BCFT correspondence}

-In this subsection, we would like to extend the notion of entanglement wedge cross section $E_W$ originally proposed in \cite{Takayanagi:2017knl}\cite{Nguyen:2017yqw} in AdS/CFT to the context of AdS/BCFT \footnote{The same extension for $E_W$ in AdS/BCFT appears in \cite{Li:2021dmf, Ling:2021vxe}, where $E_W$ is conjectured to be dual to the reflected entropy rather than the entanglement of purification, and the effects of islands and quantum corrections due to bulk fields are taken into account as well.}.
+In this subsection, we would like to extend the notion of entanglement wedge cross section $E_W$ which originally proposed in \cite{Takayanagi:2017knl}\cite{Nguyen:2017yqw} in AdS/CFT as the holographic duality of $E_P$ to the context of AdS/BCFT \footnote{The similar extension for $E_W$ in AdS/BCFT appears in \cite{Li:2021dmf, Ling:2021vxe}, where $E_W$ is conjectured to be dual to the reflected entropy rather than the entanglement of purification, and the effects of islands and quantum corrections due to bulk fields are taken into account as well.}.
 One new feature of $E_W$ in AdS/BCFT duality is that $E_W$ may end on the brane Q. Here we will introduce a set for candidates of the minimal entanglement wedge cross section.

-In comparison with the holographic description of entanglement entropy, the key difference in the holographic description of $E_P$ is that it always involves in at least two subregions $A$ and $B$, and we need to divide the entanglement wedge $M_{AB}$ into two parts to define the cross section, which looks more complicated.
+In comparison with the holographic description of entanglement entropy, the key difference in $E_W$ is that it always involves in at least two subregions $A$ and $B$, and we need to divide the entanglement wedge $M_{AB}$ into two parts to define the cross section, which looks more complicated.
 However, we remark that it is very worthy introducing such sets to collect all the candidates of $\Sigma_{A:B}^{min}$.
 Once such sets are constructed, then the proof of inequalities will become very concise and elegant, as we will demonstrate in next sections.
 For clearness, we divide the procedure of figuring out $E_W(A:B)$ into following steps.

 \begin{enumerate} \item Given subregions $A$ and $B$ on the boundary CFT, one can directly figure out the minimal surface $\Gamma_{AB}^{min}$.
 Then the corresponding entanglement wedge of $AB$ in the bulk is denoted as $M_{AB}$, which is defined by as we demonstrate in Fig.(\ref{fig:bcftsabphases}).